 I wish I had a little Italian grandmother to teach me the art of baking the perfect biscotti, but I don’t.
 Although my recent Ancestry DNA results showed that I’m 15% Italian-Greek, I didn’t grow up knowing that or eating any Italian food.
 We always thought we were 100% Assyrian.
 Now I’m embracing my Italian roots, no matter how small, and I plan on cooking a lot more Italian and Greek food.
-This biscotti recipe is one of hopefully many more Italian recipes coming in the future, so stay tuned!
+This Pistachio Biscotti is one of hopefully many more Italian recipes to come, so stay tuned!

-You Don’t Have to Be Italian to Enjoy Biscotti!
+You Don’t Have to Be Italian to Enjoy This Pistachio Biscotti!

 I have often given these delicious cookies out as birthday or Christmas gifts.
 They are always received with great excitement!
 Since Christmas is just around the corner, you may want to keep this recipe in mind!
 If you like, you can drizzle the biscotti with either melted white chocolate or a simple glaze.
 I sometimes drizzle them with a mixture of 1 cup powdered sugar, whisked with 2 tablespoons orange juice.
 However, they are perfect without it too.
 So pour yourself a cup of tea, or chai for my Middle Eastern friends, because these cookies were made for dunking!